Homosexuality existed in Africa before Colonialism because Same Sex relationships were known to exist in Africa before Colonialism.

 The idea that Homosexuality did not exist in Africa before Colonialism appears to be based on the understanding that Pre-Colonial Africa did not tolerate Homosexuality, making Homosexuality in Africa a Colonial Import.

-In addition, since Homosexuality does not result in procreation, its unnatural, deviant and without precedent in nature.
+The other agument made in support of the idea that Homosexuality did not exist in Africa before Colonialism is that since Homosexuality does not lead to procreation, its unnatural, deviant and without precedent in nature.